edouardfouche/kit-jupyter-slides-theme/README.md

 # kit-jupyter-slides-theme

-(in)official css theme for KIT presentations with jupyter notebook slideshow
+- (un)official css theme for KIT presentations with jupyter notebook slideshow

-This folder contains some `css` and images to customize jupyter notebook presentation to for KIT presentations.
-It is reponsible and further customizable.
+This repository contains some `css` and images to customize jupyter notebook presentation for KIT presentations.
+It is responsible and further customizable.

 # Try it